LauerPeter/pwa-text-editor/README.md

 ## Description

 This application allows you to write offline without an internet connection.
 Notes are saved and you can see them after exiting the app and coming back.
-This application is currently not deployed.
+This application is currently not deployed to heroku ---need to solve error

+-Installing dependencies
+Installing node modules
+npm ERR!
+Cannot read property 'express' of undefined

 ### Screenshots